andersfuf/UIS_Prototype/README.md

 CUS7-4 (name): ER-TO-RELATIONAL deposit, transfer, withdraw;

-CUS4: As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.
+CUS4(SPLIT): As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.

 CUS4-1(name, 5%): investment list; list of each and a total; one line for each investment account; at a given date; accounts.html with overview just start (5%); SPLIT; consolidate up to and including ‘dags dato’-current date.

 CUS4-2(name); date part; consolidated view at point in time.

+CUS4-3(name): ER-TO-RELATIONAL certificates_of_deposit, investmentaccounts;

 ### Employee role: